 - Papaya is also known as papaw in Australia and other parts of the world.
-However, in the United States, the papaw is a mango-shaped fruit indigenous to the southeast.
+However, in the United States, the pawpaw is a indigenous, mango-shaped fruit.
 Confusing.

 - India is the world's top producer, growing 38 percent of the papayas globally.
 However, when it comes to exports, Mexico, Brazil and Belize lead the way.

 - The word papaya derives from the Carib word ababai.

 - Did you know that papaya is a natural meat tenderizer?
 It contains papain, which breaks down tough meat fibers.